Get-Into-Web3/6-days-of-solidity/README.md

 	- Amount of gas required depends on how complex a function's logic is.
 	- The total gas cost of your function is the sum of the gas costs of all its individual operations.
 6. Storage Pointer can be passed to a struct as an argument to a private or internal function.
+7. We can also pass parameters to a modifier.
+8. View functions don't cost any gas when they are called externally by a user.
+Becuase they actually change anything.
+9. Storage operation is expensive as the data is permanantly written to the blockchain.
+10. We can use the memory keyword with arrays to create a new array inside a function without needing to write anything to storage.
+The array will only exist until the end of the function call, and this is a lot cheaper gas-wise than updating an array in storage — free if it's a view function called externally.

 ### Day 4 Learnings